CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/11-MS-Teams-Optimized-Experience.md

    ![ws name.](media/teams4.png)

 1. Paste the following commands into the Powershell script window and select **Run**.
-Once the execution is completed, **The operation completed successfully** message wil be displayed in output window
+Once the execution is completed, **The operation completed successfully** message will be displayed in the output window

    ```
    reg add "HKLM\SOFTWARE\Microsoft\Teams" /v IsWVDEnvironment /t REG_DWORD /d 1 /f